pashmaklang/pashmak/README.md

 parsa
 ```

-when i use `use` operation and give a namespace as argument to that, i can call all of that namespace members without namespace prefix.
+when i use `use` command and give a namespace as argument to that, i can call all of that namespace members without namespace prefix.

 for example if there is a namespace named `App` and have a function named `dosomething`, for call that function i have to write `App.dosomething`. but if i run `use App`, after that i can call this function just by typing `dosomething;`